3. Neural network

-The most important layers of a neural network are the perceptron layers (also called dense layers).
+The most critical layers of a neural network are the perceptron layers (also called dense layers).
 Indeed, they allow the neural network to learn.

 The following figure shows a perceptron layer.
 It receives information as a set of numerical inputs.
-This information is then combined with the biases and the weights.
+The neural network combines this information with the biases and weights.
 Finally, the combinations are activated to produce the final outputs.

 perceptron layer